Zhang-Ale/Game-625-Design-Pattern/README.md

 Skill description: your gun can turn into a shotgun for 10 seconds and shoot multiple bullets.
 Press R to reload the bullets to shoot again.

-Skill cooldown after usage: 10 seconds.
+Skill cooldown after usage: 10 seconds. (currently bugged as during the 10 sec cooldown the player can still shoot the shotgun)

 **Implemented programming pattern: "Object pooling".**